An hour out of NYC at the foot of the Berkshires is a 300-year-old town with an upscale air.

 Cross the state line into North Salem, New York and in a few short minutes you’ll come to this museum for Japanese and world art paired with a seven-acre Japanese stroll garden.

-The Stroll Garden is integral to a visit, and along a circuitous path you’ll journey through a multi-sensory space to hear the sound of pebbles underfoot, catch the scent of katsura trees in early autumn, feel pine needles brush against your skin and delight in the visual beauty of the garden as a whole.
+You’ll hear the sound of pebbles underfoot, catch the scent of katsura trees in early autumn, feel pine needles brush against your skin, and delight in constant visual beauty throughout.

 15. Saugatuck Reservoir